-The electron spectroscopy group (ELSP) at the Department of Physics has a long history in the research of gases and vapors using electron spectroscopy.
+Nano and molecular systems group at the Centre for Molecular Materials Reseach has a long history in the research of gases and vapors using electron spectroscopy.
 Nowadays the research is focused on studying the electronic structure and dynamics of atoms, molecules and clusters (small nanometer sized aggregates of matter).
 The group has done pioneering research especially in the rapidly developing field of synchrotron radiation physics.
-The research at ELSP is strongly oriented into one of the focus areas of the University of Oulu: Environment, Natural Resources and Materials.
+The research is strongly oriented into one of the focus areas of the University of Oulu: Environment, Natural Resources and Materials.

-Electron spectroscopy group consists of three professors in addition to several senior researchers and around ten Ph.D. students.
+Nano and molecular systems group consists of one professor in addition to several senior researchers and eight Ph.D. students.
 The research is supported by the Academy of Finland and Tekes (Finnish Funding Agency for Technology and Innovation).
 In addition, researchers in the group have received grants from various domestic and international funds.

 FIN-90041 University of Oulu